Tyrn/wei/the-insider-en.typ

      Bemish gestured with his hand and became silent.

-     It took  them  an  hour to drive back to the beginning of the destroyed overpass, where Bemish and McCormick had  abandoned the car in the morning - the car was still there.
+     It took  them  an  hour to drive back to the beginning of the destroyed overpass, where Bemish and McCormick had  abandoned the car in the morning---the car was still there.
 Kissur got out of the truck, threw the stolen stuff on the back seat and took the clean clothes out of the trunk.

      "Change you clothes."